The ragamath operations help in:

 If we shifted this rAgam at R1 we'll get something like:

-Sd R3 G3c M2j ... etc. (R1d -> Sd; G3 -> R3, and so on)We run into at least two issues: first, the chances of finding a rAgam with this particular set of gamakam'ed notes is rarer than if we had ignored the gamakams and shifted the "plain" svarasthAnams.
-Secondly, in this example shift, R1d yields Sd (since R1's gamakam variation 'd' should carry over to the new S).
-By convention, S and P do not have gamakams in a rAgam, and thus the new rAgam we arrived at is unacceptable.
-A similar problem will result if shifting a note yields a Pa...Pj.
+Sd R3 G3c M2j ... etc. (R1d -> Sd; G3 -> R3, and so on)we run into at least two issues: first, the chances of finding a rAgam with this particular set of gamakam'ed notes is rarer than if we had ignored the gamakams and shifted the "plain" svarasthAnams.
+Secondly, in this example, R1d yields Sd (since R1's gamakam variation 'd' should carry over to the new S).
+By convention, S and P do not have gamakams in a rAgam, and thus the new rAgam we arrived at is probably not a valid rAgam.
+(A similar problem will result if shifting a note yields Pa...Pj.)
 Therefore, any shifted rAgam that contains a S or P with a gamakam will be invalid.